 In fact at Singapore we don’t miss eating Indian food outside as there is a whole lot of restaurants.
 Most of the Indian restaurants located in Little India, but throughout the Island, it’s very easy to find Indian food.
 Even food courts have Indian food section mostly because of the Indian population in Singapore.

-I always take a break from my cooking often as I get bored of my cooking easily and the only way to escape my cooking is either going for a holiday or an eat out.
-Holiday means definitely it’s very hard to find Indian food, so I look forward for eating out once in a while here in Singapore.
+I take break from my regular cooking, I escape either going for a holiday or eat out.
+Holiday means definitely it's very hard to find Indian food, so I look forward for eating out once in a while here in Singapore.

 Even people around there are already flooding the restaurant, spot even local Singaporeans enjoying the food.
 I know many of the people here Chinese, Malay love Indian food, both south Indian and north Indian.

 You can see the updated menu here : https://pavilionbananaleaf.com/menu-page/